Sadicto/Sensible-Ai-Colonization/README.md

 |------------------|--------------|
 | ![Without the mod](images/VanillaExpansion.png) | ![With the mod](images/ModdedExpansion.png) |

-Both screenshots were taken after 1 hour and 30 minutes on normal difficulty.
+Both screenshots were taken after 1 hour and 30 minutes at fast speed.

 ---